mrkachary/forchakri/README.md

 * Creating an Article by generating slug id
 API Endpoint: http://localhost:8080/article
 Method POST
+Request:
+{
+  "title": "how to learn spring boot by building an app", "description": "success story",
+  "body": "A long text... "
+}
+Response:
+{
+"id": 3,
+"slug": "how to learn spring boot by building an app", "title": "how-to-learn-spring-boot-by-building-an-app", "description": "success story",
+"body": "Writes a CSV (comma separated values).
+The file is overwritten if it exists.
+If only a file name is specified, it will be written to the current working directory.
+For each parameter, NULL means the default value should be used.
+For each parameter, NULL means the default value should be used.
+For each ", "createdAt": "2020-08-08T06:34:52.903+00:00", "updatedAt": "2020-08-08T06:34:52.903+00:00"
+}
 * Modify an Article by generating slug id
 API Endpoint: http://localhost:8080/article/slug/how-to-learn-spring-boot-by-building-an-app
 Method PUT